NEW REQUESTS FOR INTERDISTRICT TRANSFER AGREEMENTS WILL BE ACCEPTED BEGINNING MARCH 8, 2021 FOR THE 2021-2022 SCHOOL YEAR

 ALL INTERDISTRICT PERMITS ARE REVIEWED ON AN ANNUAL BASIS AND MAY BE DENIED, NON-RENEWED OR CANCELLED DURING THE SCHOOL YEAR FOR THE FOLLOWING REASONS:

-- Student fails to continue enrollment in a special program or course of study.
+- Student fails to attend the first day of the school year, fails to continue enrollment in a District-offered special program or course of study, or enrolls in any non-District school.

 - Student does not maintain a satisfactory record of scholarship, citizenship and/or attendance.